Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Spread mustard all over ribs with your hands making sure to include the sides and ends.

-Sprinkle about 1/2 cup of rub evenly on each rack, Please note, we are only putting the rub on the top (meaty side) of the ribs this time.
+Sprinkle about 1/2 cup of Jeff's original rub (purchase recipes) evenly on each rack, Please note, we are only putting the rub on the top (meaty side) of the ribs this time due to the membrane still being attached but normally, I add the rub to the bottom first and then the top.

 Leave the ribs sitting for a few minutes while the rub and mustard create a paste.
 It will get a “wet” look when it's done.
 See the difference?

 You can make these in ANY smoker whether it's electric, charcoal, gas or wood.
 As long as you have heat and good smoke.. it will work.
-Rather than trying to tell everyone how to smoke these in every individual type of smoker, I am in the process of writing instructions for popular smoker models.
+Rather than trying to tell everyone how to smoke these in every individual type of smoker, I give you the heat and time recommendations and ta-da.. it works in any smoker.

 - Bradley 4-Rack Digital Smoker – An electric smoker that is fully automated and keeps the temperature where you set it.
 It also keeps the smoke flowing via an automated mechanism that moves a new wood puck into the smoker every 20 minutes.
 See this smoker and read reviews on Amazon.com